The Monkees, Season 1

 Songs: “Last Train To Clarksville” and “Saturday’s Child”

-When Michael Nesmith outsmarts 1966 era computer DJ61, he is hired to work in a toy factory–but when he learns the company’s intention for computer intelligence to take over the creation of an elder gifted toy maker, the Monkees take matters into their own hands.
+When Michael Nesmith outsmarts a 1966 era computer, DJ61, he is hired to work in a toy factory–but when he learns the company’s intention for computer intelligence to take over the creation of an elder gifted toy maker, the Monkees take matters into their own hands.

 Episode 4: “Your Friendly Neighborhood Kidnappers”